rhythm0708/sling-fighter/ProjectDocument.md

 - _ContextMenu for debugging_ - I wrote a `ContextMenu` which would instakill the dummy if you clicked a button in the editor.
 This was useful for me, at least, while playtesting and bug-fixing the project.
 Linked [here](https://github.com/rhythm0708/sling-fighter/blob/bbd0c03a3ef2d53075021c666f27e09d17c50e57/Assets/Scripts/Game/GameManager.cs#L231).

 - _Fixed Pause and Easter Egg Menu_ - Chang created a pause system that does not stop time (like in Unrailed).
-I revamped the code to use public functions from `GameManager.cs` (to preserve encapsulation) and disabled `PlayerController.cs` onPause().
-I also increased the font size and spacing between buttons in the Easter Egg Scene.
-See [PauseMenu.cs]() for an example of work.
+I revamped the code to use public functions from `GameManager.cs` (to preserve encapsulation of variables) and disabled `PlayerController.cs` onPause().
+I also increased font size of and spacing between buttons in the Easter Egg Scene.
+See [PauseMenu.cs](https://github.com/rhythm0708/sling-fighter/blob/275d14cf21beb816ac274ccea9e87cb58275cf19/Assets/Scripts/UI/PauseMenu.cs#L59) for an example of work.

 As mentioned, the roles got pretty mixed up while developing this project.
 A lot of us did work on each other's scripts; a lot of wires were crossed.
 But these are the main things that I remember (and can find evidence of) coding for this project.